Donate

 If you’re worried that you or someone you know is suffering from binge eating disorder, it’s important to get treatment as early as possible to ensure the best chance of recovery.
 The first step is usually to book a GP appointment.
 It can be difficult to talk about your illness with a doctor, but remember, it is an illness, and it is every bit as serious as any other eating disorder.
 It’s not your fault, and you deserve help to get better.

-Evidence-based guidelines from the National Institute of Health and Care Excellence (NICE) are clear about what is best practice when treating binge eating disorder.
+Evidence-based guidelines from the National Institute of Health and Care Excellence (NICE), apply in England, Wales, and Northern Ireland.
+Guidelines from the Scottish Intercollegiate Guidelines Network (SIGN) apply in Scotland.
+They are clear about what is best practice when treating binge eating disorder.
 Healthcare professionals should consider these guidelines when looking at your needs and deciding on a treatment pathway.

 Going to the GP